rico345100/socket.io-file/readme.md

 -- String uploadTo
 -- Object data: An arbitrary data object that was passed to the client's upload()-function.

+#### destroy (ADDED ON 2.0.2)
+Fired after destroyed Socket.io-file object

+### void SocketIOFile.prototype.destroy(void) (ADDED ON 2.0.2)
+Destroy all resources that used in Socket.io-file.
+It also send some order to the client so that client can clear own resources.

 ## Multiple uploading path
 Socket.io-file supports multiple path upload.
 You can specify multiple upload path with passing object that has key as identifier, value as actual directory.